 The Beat Chicago Mixmaster Einstein on The Saturday Night Live Ain’t No Jive Chicago Dance Party

-Mixmaster Einstein is a resident DJ on our Saturday Night Live Ain’ No Jive Dance Party on The Beat Chicago.
+Mixmaster Einstein is a resident DJ on our Saturday Night Live Ain’ No Jive Dance Party, part of our Retro Dance Classics Weekend.

 We’re in the old school mix with club classics, freestyle, house, the ’80s, ’90s, and more with Mixmaster Einstein.

 Listen on the radio, in our free APP or streaming online around the clock with our playlist, HERE.